Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] Just do an overall pass looking for consistency in this pile of work from today.

+It occurred to me last night that if I use the same secret for both access and refresh tokens that I am really just creating a super-powerful access_token and naming it a refresh token haha.
+So I worked today first off on separating those to have a different secret.
+This caused some confusion when refresh tokens were still being accepted after I had taken care of (what I thought was) introducing purpose-specific secrets.
+It's working now, which is great!

+- [ ] Note that if the app starts up without the JWT signing secrets, it won't complain until it tries to sign/verify something at which point, nothing will work

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/